isb-cgc/readthedocs/docs/source/sections/webapp/User-Dashboard.rst

 one or more users you wish to share with.
 Click the “Share Cohort” button when you are done.
 This is the same for visualizations.

-When you share a cohort with another user, that user will be able to view and comment on the cohort, but will not be able to make changes.
+Note that when you share a cohort with another user, that user will be able to view and comment on the cohort, but will not be able to make changes.
 If you want to make changes to a cohort that has been shared with you, first clone that cohort.